Hey there recruiter!

 - I prefer mature, transparent organizations that value a healthy work-life balance.

-- I don’t mind chatting directly with Hiring managers for a phone screen.
+- I don’t mind chatting directly with Hiring managers on a phone screen.

-- I am not impressed by free meals, snacks, parties, gaming stations, coffee machines, beer, table-tennis, etc.
+- I’m not impressed by free meals, snacks, parties, gaming stations, coffee machines, beer, etc.

-- I love solving problems but it would good to have an idea about forthcoming issues or problems you are trying to address.
-(Why you are hiring for the role)
+- It would be good to have an idea about forthcoming issues or problems you are trying to address.

 - If the employees in your org have to maintain a timesheet, it is a red flag for me.